How To Start A Medical Courier Service

 As we have transitioned to an on-demand consumer society, more people have become reliant on delivery services to bring them to goods and services they need day-to-day.
 In fact, medical courier services have become a central part of how many people live their day-to-day lives.
 For those reliant on medication and healthcare supplies, these delivery services can make a huge difference to the quality of life a person might have.

+On the commercial side of this trend, there is now a greater demand than ever for medical delivery services of all kinds.
 And like in various other areas in the medical industry, the potential rewards outweigh those in other sectors by quite some way.
 There is no doubt about it, delivering medicine and supplies is a more lucrative venture than delivering Amazon products as a 3PL provider.

 However, the barrier to entry for a medical courier service is quite a bit higher than that of a regular courier company.
 We’ve documented the process of setting up a regular courier business, and that guide serves as a great way to start planning any type of delivery service that you might be considering starting.
 You can check that post about how to start a courier business to get a broader idea of the work involved.
+The purpose of this guide is to delve into the additional considerations involved in starting a medical courier.
+Whether you are looking to add the niche service to your existing delivery service, or you’re keen to move into the lucrative niche from the outset, this should get you off to the right start.

-What is a Medical Courier Service, and Why Does it Matter?
+What is a Medical Courier Service?

 Before we go about starting one, what exactly does a medical courier do differently to a regular courier service?